top of page

 Our Initiative in a Nutshell:

-The Northeast Bioregioning Collective is a collaborative effort working toward bioregional regeneration of the Northeastern “United States.”
+The Northeast Woodlands Bioregioning Collective is a collaborative effort working toward bioregional regeneration of the Northeastern “United States.”
 Our principle proposed activities include co-developing a regional intertribal alliance for the regeneration of ancestral watersheds, drafting a bioregional regeneration strategy, hosting convenings, and creating a Bioregional Financing Facility to enable systemic and regenerative investments in support of bioregional regeneration.
 We are a diverse network, co-led by an intertribal alliance, working together to strengthen connections and enable resource allocation across communities in our bioregion.

-Our 21-member Collective includes representatives from the Mashantucket Pequot and Eastern Pequot Tribal Nations, the Intertribal Alliance, the Alliance for the Mystic River Watershed, Aton ForestBio-Based Materials Collective (BBMC), Center for an Ecology-Based Economy (CEBE), Connecticut River Valley Bioregioning Collaborative, Design School for Regenerating Earth, Garrison InstituteMycelial LawNortheast Healthy Soils Network (NEHSN), Sirius Ecovillage, and Wellspring Commons.
+Our 21-member Collective includes representatives from the Mashantucket Pequot and Eastern Pequot Tribal Nations, the Inter-Tribal Alliancethe Alliance for the Mystic River Watershed, Aton ForestBio-Based Materials Collective (BBMC), Center for an Ecology-Based Economy (CEBE), Connecticut River Valley Bioregioning Collaborative, Design School for Regenerating Earth, Garrison InstituteMycelial LawNortheast Healthy Soils Network (NEHSN), Sirius Ecovillage, and Wellspring Commons.
 This constellation has significant and deep expertise in social and ecological systems transformation.

-This team is supported by network and blockchain finance experts from Bloom Network, Capital Institute, r3.0, Regen Foundation.
+This team is supported by network and blockchain finance experts from Bloom Network, Capital Institute, r3.0, and Regen Foundation.
 Our members have conventional finance and investment banking experience, including managing DAFs, investment funds, and private placements; finance innovation experience, including DAO governance, community lending pools, federated cooperatives, retroactive public goods funding; and government grants.

 To further expand our diverse networks, we are actively communicating with and recruiting other key bioregional actors and working diligently to expand leadership and peer organizing to fully include the movements we aim to support.